yshui/synergy-core/README.md

 --------------------
 There's a few things not listed here.
 Go through the commits.
 + Removed activation requirement for features.
++ Switch from using `hm` as helper script catchall to using purely CMake.
-+ Removed Python requirement.
++ Removed Python requirement (by deprecation of `hm`).
 + Linking with a locally built LibreSSL (version 2.4.4 at time of writing).
-+ Auto-generating translations.
++ Auto-generating translations (through CMake).
 + Building on Windows should now put binaries in arch specific folders.
-+ Printscreen doesn't send Alt+Printscreen to Windows anymore.
++ Printscreen doesn't send Alt+Printscreen to Windows clients anymore.
 + Some new icons for OSX?
 (TODO recheck this)
 + EXTREMELY EXTREMELY BUGGY AND BAD MEMORY LEAK FIX FOR LINUX SERVER.
 + Building tests now uses a googletest submodule instead of including zip files.